mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

    `s3` module is within the `distributed` library.
 We'll have to merge things at some point in the near-to-moderate future.
-Ditto for the API: there are compute methods both on the dask collections (`records.compute()`) and on the distributed executor (`e.compute(records)`).
+Ditto for the API: there are compute methods both on the dask collections (`records.compute()`) and on the distributed executor (`e.compute(records)`) that behave slightly differently.

 *  We lack an efficient distributed shuffle algorithm.
 This is very important if you want to use operations like `.groupby` (which you should avoid anyway).
-The user API here doesn't even cleanly warn users that this is missing in the distributed case which is kind of a mess. (it works fine on a single machine.)
+The user API here doesn't even cleanly warn users that this is missing in the distributed case which is kind of a mess.
+(It works fine on a single machine.)
 Efficient alternatives like `foldby` *are* available.

 *  I would have liked to run this experiment directly on the cluster to see